Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 terminology used throughout this document.
 Section 4 presents the use cases and workflows related to media ingest and the two interfaces.
 Section 5 lists the common requirements for both interfaces.
 Sections 6 and 7 detail Interface-1 and Interface-2, respectively.
-Section 8 provides examples.
+Sections 8 provides example workflows and Section 9 shows example implementations.

 # Conventions and Terminology # {#conventions}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, RFC 2119 [[RFC2119]].

 The following terminology is used in the rest of this document:

    <dfn dfn>**ABR**</dfn>: Adaptive bitrate.